North Oaks Medical Center’s GME Program Welcomes 16 New Residents

 North Oaks Health has welcomed sixteen physicians in training to North Oaks Medical Center’s Graduate Medical Education program, according to the health system’s Vice President and Designated Institutional Official, Saleta Costanza.

-Eight physicians, pictured at right, have joined the GME program’s internal medicine residency—now in its third year.
-At the same time, eight physicians, pictured at left, have joined the GME program’s transitional year residency—now in its second year.
+Eight physicians have joined the GME program’s internal medicine residency—now in its third year.
+At the same time, eight physicians have joined the GME program’s transitional year residency—now in its second year.
 The residents hail from eight states, including Florida, Illinois, Iowa, Louisiana, New York, Ohio, Oklahoma and Texas.

 The Internal Medicine residency is a three-year program training physicians in managing a wide range of common and complex medical conditions for patients.
 Residents gain extensive, direct experience in close collaboration with interdisciplinary teams to hone their diagnostic and care management skills.